koriol/koriol.github.io/iam-project-phase-2.md

 * **Status:** FUNCTIONAL / SUCCESSFUL
 * **Test Path:** Triggered "Forgotten Password" workflow for STAF-MCurie.
 * **Validation:** System successfully triggered an SMS OTP to the registered mobile device.
 Identity was verified, and the user reached the "New Password" entry portal.
-> Note: For the integrity of the lab environment, the password was not rotated after successful verification to prevent session disruption.

 ![SSPR validation through registered phone](./assets/sspr_phone_recovery_request.png)
 > *Fig 2.1: SSPR Identity Challenge—System successfully identifying user-registered recovery methods.*